This page provides an overview on what a consultant is (and is not), and instructions on processing consultant agreements.

-Payments can be monitored against consultant agreements in two different places:
+Payments can be monitored against consultant agreements in:

 - Kuali Financial System: on the home page, in the Purchasing/Accounts Payable section, in the Lookups section, click the Payment Request link.
 Use the criteria you have to locate the payment, such as the requisition number, purchase order number, or the vendor number.